trivago/chapi/README.md

 * Prepare your jobs before you send them to Remote
 * Manage a separate git repository for job backups and history
 * Fast check of your jobs status

+It is possible to use either of the system independently or both at once.

 ## Installation / Configuration